MicrosoftDocs/azure-devops-docs/docs/build-release/concepts/agents/agents.md

 To register an agent, you need to be a member of the [administrator role](pools-queues.md#security) in the agent pool.
 Your agent can authenticate to VSTS or TFS using one of the following methods:

-* **Personal Access Token (PAT):** [Generate](../../../accounts/use-personal-access-tokens-to-authenticate.md) and use a PAT to connect an agent with VSTS or TFS 2017.
+* **Personal Access Token (PAT):** [Generate](../../../accounts/use-personal-access-tokens-to-authenticate.md) and use a PAT to connect an agent with VSTS or TFS 2017 and newer.
 PAT is the only scheme that works with VSTS.

 * **Integrated:** Connect a Windows agent to TFS using the credentials of the signed-in user via a Windows authentication scheme such as NTLM or Kerberos.